 - Faster Feedback Loops – You need to learn as do your visitors and customers curating content creates a great fast feedback loop

 - Conversations Not Lectures – Don’t plan as well as you listen in our NOWIST times

 - Games and Gamification – Social kudos is one important reward but you’ll need more

-Games and Gamification is a critical success factor (CSF) for sustaining online loyalty and scale over time.
-When millions run around looking for Pokemon take note – boring tasks on phones and pads receive a new life.
-Fun and social kudos beat money and it’s easier to create “fun” in a flatter, less copy and graphic intense environment (smartphones and pads) while connections are easier (it is a phoafter allall).
+Games and Gamification is a critical success factor (CSF) for sustaining online loyalty over time.
+When millions run around looking for Pokemon take note.
+Even boring tasks can receive new life on smartphones and pads.It’s easier to create “fun” in a flatter mobile environment with less copy and more graphics.

 5 Things To Do Tomorrow To Help Your Q&A Marketing